SeanPlusPlus/mcp-workshop/README.md

 - ✔️ Created initial `README.md`
 - ✔️ Set up ESLint and Prettier for 2-space indentation and no semicolons
 - ✔️ Added a basic `index.js` file that simulates an LLM responding to a user prompt
-- ✔️ Created `handleMessage()` to return a hardcoded response to a user's message
+- ✔️ Created `handleMessage()` to return structured tool usage or fallback text
-- ✔️ Cleaned up Node.js module warnings by specifying `"type": "module"` in `package.json`

-Next up: add a calculator tool for evaluating expressions like `2 + 2`
+- ✔️ Implemented a basic calculator tool using `eval()` with guardrails
+- ✔️ Introduced MCP-style output with `{ role, type, tool, input, output }`
+- ✔️ Added structured logging in `src/tracing/trace.js` to trace tool usage with timestamps
+- ✔️ Renamed `logs/` to `tracing/` to avoid `.gitignore` conflicts

+Next up: Add additional tools and evolve toward a message router + tool registry